hds/hegdenu.net/content/posts/understanding-async-await-3.md

 We won't go further into mutex poisoning.

-But if you're interested, check the [Mutex documentation](https://doc.rust-lang.org/std/sync/struct.Mutex.html#poisoning).
+But if you're interested, check the [Mutex documentation](https://doc.rust-lang.org/std/sync/struct.Mutex.html#poisoning) for more information.

 #### mutex sequence diagram